zubzet/framework/docs/core-features/models.md

 | b    | A blob      | Binary data like an image.
 (Don't use this) |

 #### Code
+??? danger "Why not simply write queries without question marks?"
+    When not preparing your variables, it is very likely that your code is vulnerable to SQl injections, one of the most common security mistakes made when dealing with databases.

+    If you always use exec with the question marks in your queries, you save yourself from a lot of headaches.

+    Learn more about SQL injections from the <a href="https://www.php.net/manual/en/security.database.sql-injection.php">official PHP documentation</a>.
+An interesting and even partly entertaining read.

 ```php
 $sql = "YOUR COMMAND ?, ?";
 $this->exec($sql, "si", $stringVar, $intVar);